SystemsApproach/tcpcc/tcp_ip.rst

 receive side has advertised a window size of 0, the sender is not permitted to send any more data, which means it has no way to discover that the advertised window is no longer 0 at some time in the future.
-TCP on the receive side does not spontaneously send nondata segments; it only sends them in response to an arriving data segment.
+TCP on the receive side does not spontaneously send non-data segments; it only sends them in response to an arriving data segment.

 TCP deals with this situation as follows.
 Whenever the other side